Reduce Your Commitments

 Acts Of Kindness

 Someone was having breakfast at one of his favorite restaurants.He finished his meal and was waiting for the server to bring the check.
 She never came.
 So, He walked to the front and let her know that he was done and just wanted to pay his bill.
 She responded by saying that there was no bill that day.
 She went on to explain that someone had paid for his meal, and wished to remain anonymous.
 She assured him it was nothing creepy or weird.
-This person just likes to do acts of kindness for others.He was very touched by this person’s attitude of sharing, as it was completely unexpected.
+This person just likes to do stories of random acts of kindness for others.He was very touched by this person’s attitude of sharing, as it was completely unexpected.
 It did brighten his day, and ignited a spark in him, to ‘pay it forward’, and randomly and anonymously share with another.
 It was a creative adventure to make it happen, and it felt great too.
 Then he remembered, how over the past several weeks, he had been coming across various emails, books, and seminars that emphasized the value and importance of acts of kindness for others,

 An act of kindness is good for your health.
 Not only does it brighten another person’s day or create a positive shift in their perception of the world around them, but it also fosters positive emotions for the person doing the sharing.
 Kindness creates a healthy balance in your life.
 Recent scientific studies reveal that negative emotions such create stress, and decrease the body’s immune function for between 4 and 6 hours after experiencing or acting on the negative emotion.
 Cortisol mostly called the death hormone is released in larger quantities, which causes decreased renewal function and quicker aging of our entire body.
 Whereas, feelings of positive emotions such as love, appreciation, gratitude, forgiveness, compassion and kindness increase the body’s immune response for 3 to 7 hours.